eb0687/ansible_server/README.md

 This [video](https://youtu.be/gIDywsGBqf4) tutorial will be used as a starting base to create my own template for ansible automation techniques.

+This is still a WIP and mainly for my personal use.
+Please make backups of your configs if you plan on using this.

 ---

-## Instructions
+## How to use?

+You do not have to use this, the script is tailored to my setup and may break your configs.
+You may use it as inpiration to build your own setup but if you are interested instructions below on how to run:

-Intall ansible usign the below command.
+- Intall ansible using the below command.

 ```
 sudo apt install ansible
 ```

-Run the below command in a terminal to pull my config.
+- Run the below command in a terminal to pull my config.

 ```
 sudo ansible-pull -U https://github.com/eb0687/ansible_server.git
 ```

 ---